 Wonderful!
 He seems very pleased with my ability to do something a Balinese ten-year-old can do in his sleep.

-Later, when I watch the videos back (see the one below), I can see that while I’m concentrating like a chess player on a one-minute timer, he’s playing his melody while not even looking at the damn metallophone.
+I can see that while I’m concentrating like a chess player on a one-minute timer, he’s playing his melody while not even looking at the damn metallophone.
 He was probably mentally ordering his lunch.

 We shake hands and say goodbye, my teacher happy to return to more productive things like reading the obituaries, and me to wonder how I can fake my way into an ensemble to be part of this chaotic, beautiful, mesmeric noise.